Henry Barnard School (Rhode Island): History

 In August 2020, Rhode Island College announced the closure of HBS at the end of the 2020-2021 academic year, due to ongoing budgetary concerns at RIC.
 This came after years of declining enrollment and operating at a financial loss.

 By December 2020, HBS announced that it would remain open as an independent school, ending its affiliation with RIC while remaining on its campus.
 The Parents Association negotiated a deal with RIC to rent the existing school space.

 On March 9, 2021, the HBS Parents Association announced a partnership with Providence Country Day School, beginning in the 2021-2022 academic year.
 The school would retain the Henry Barnard name with PCD Head of School Kevin Folan serving as Head of School for both campuses, while a Head of Lower School would be hired to manage the HBS campus.
-There are plans to build a new school for Henry Barnard, but that will take three to five years.

-In April 2021, Kyle Quadros was named Head of Lower School for HBS, beginning the 2021-2022 academic year.
+In March 2023, PCD announced that HBS students and faculty would move from the Providence campus to the main PCD campus in East Providence for the 2023-2024 school year.
+During the summer of 2023, the second floor of PCD's Metcalf Hall was renovated to create brand-new classroom space for the middle school program, while the first floor was renovated to become the Henry Barnard Lower School at Providence Country Day.
+A new state-of-the-art playground space was also built.